Clause 1. Definitions

 l) “Factual Coolant Baseline or FCB” means the actual coolant consumption for the Connected Building according to the actual coolant bills for the last twelve (12) calendar months submitted by the Customer.
 FCB could be selected as a benchmark for future comparison and optimisation assessment if its coolant consumption is lower than SCB;

 m) “Factual Energy Baseline or FEB” means the actual energy consumption for the Connected Building according to the actual energy bills for the last twelve (12) calendar months submitted by the Customer.
 FEB could be selected as a benchmark for future comparison and optimisation assessment if its energy consumption is lower than SEB;

-t) “Saved Expenses” means the amount equal to the difference between the Agreed Baselines and the actual expenses incurred by the Connected Building for any one (1) Billing Cycle;
+v) “Saved Expenses” means the amount equal to the difference between the Agreed Baseline(s) and the actual expenses incurred by the Connected Building for any one (1) Billing Cycle;

-y) “Thermal Data” means data including, but not limited, to the indoor and outdoor temperature, and humidity.
+bb) “Thermal Data” means data including, but not limited, to the indoor and outdoor temperature, and humidity;

 Clause 2.
 Confidentiality